I own the full cycle.

 These aren't design problems.
 They're decision problems.

 Most of my work is about decisions, not screens.
-That's why I focus on booking flows, multi-step forms, onboarding sequences, and information architecture—the unglamorous stuff that actually moves metrics.
+That's why I focus on booking flows, multi-step forms, onboarding sequences, and information architecture.
+The unglamorous stuff that actually moves metrics.

 What this means in practice: